AULLM++: Structured-Token-Conditioned Large Language Models for Micro-Expression Action Unit Detection: Introduction

 To address the challenges of feature extraction in micro-expressions, existing research predominantly relies on hand-designed spatio-temporal operators or conventional end-to-end 3D convolutional networks for multi-label feature mining\cite{lbp,3dcnn,3dcnnau}.
-However, when confronted with the extreme physical conditions of micro-expressions, these standard paradigms expose significant limitations in feature representation and relation deduction.
-Current methods often over-rely on low-density visual information when learning from features with extremely low signal-to-noise ratios.
-Whether calculating global optical flow fields or extracting coarse-grained pooled features through deep networks, such processing approaches misalign with the intrinsic need for fine-grained representations in micro-expression analysis\cite{opticalflow,opticalmer}.
-The instantaneous activation of subtle muscles highly depends on precise high-frequency local evidence, whereas conventional mechanisms easily smooth out these crucial subtle clues.
-Consequently, the extracted discriminative evidence becomes highly fragile and is easily dominated by background noise.
+However, under the subtle visual conditions of micro-expressions, these standard paradigms show clear limitations in feature representation and relation modeling.
+Current methods often over-rely on sparse visual evidence when learning from features with extremely low signal-to-noise ratios.
+Whether calculating global optical flow fields or extracting coarse-grained pooled features through deep networks, such processing strategies are misaligned with the intrinsic need for fine-grained representations in micro-expression analysis\cite{opticalflow,opticalmer}.
+The instantaneous activation of subtle muscles depends heavily on precise high-frequency local evidence, whereas conventional mechanisms can smooth out these important subtle cues.
+Consequently, the extracted discriminative evidence becomes fragile and is easily dominated by background noise.